Zeta integrals, Schwartz spaces and local functional equations: Schwartz spaces: desiderata

 \begin{remark} Let us turn to the functional-analytic aspects.
 The barreledness assumption on $\Schw$ is usually easy: by Proposition \ref{prop:bb-properties}, the Fréchet spaces, LF-spaces, and the algebraic spaces in Definition \ref{def:algebraic-tvs} are included.

 The separate continuity of the zeta integrals seems to be a minimal requirement.
-When $F$ is non-archimedean, the continuity in $v \in V_\pi$ is automatic by Lemma \ref{prop:autocont}; if $\Schw$ is algebraic as well, then the separate continuity holds automatically.
-For archimedean $F$, the continuity will require some real efforts.
+When $F$ is non-Archimedean, the continuity in $v \in V_\pi$ is automatic by Lemma \ref{prop:autocont}; if $\Schw$ is algebraic as well, then the separate continuity holds.
+For Archimedean $F$, the continuity will require some real effort.
 Note that one can actually deduce joint continuity under the assumptions of Proposition \ref{prop:joint-continuity}.
-Similar analytic subtleties are encountered in the study of archimedean Rankin-Selberg integrals, eg. \cite{Ja09}. \end{remark}
+Similar analytic subtleties are encountered in the study of Archimedean Rankin--Selberg integrals, eg.\ \cite{Ja09}. \end{remark}

 \begin{remark} Let us verify Axiom \ref{axiom:zeta} for $\Schw := C^\infty_c(X^+)$, in which case $\Schw = \Schw_\lambda$.
 The required properties of $\Schw$ have been verified in Remark \ref{rem:Schw-fa}.
 For every $\varphi \in \mathcal{N}_\pi$ the zeta integral